 ~ Son Samuel Weyand ~

 Son Samuel Weyand (1826-1907) was born on Nov.
 7, 1826 in Somerset County.

 He "was raised n a farm and attended the district schools of Somerset County," said his profile in the 1904 book History of Black Hawk County, Iowa and Representative Citizens.
 "Upon reaching maturity, Mr. Weyand set out int he world for himself and was engaged in farming pursuits..."

 Circa 1850, at the age of about 23, he had married Caroline Umberger (1822-1895) of Brothersvalley, Somerset County, who had been born in Kentucky.
 That year, the federal census taker recorded them as living in Brothersvalley next door to her relatives Michael Umberger and Philip Umberger.

-The couple produced four children -- among them Harriet Shaulis, Ellen Weyand, Martha Weyand and Mary A. Weyand.
+The couple produced four children -- among them Harriet "Hattie" Shaulis, Ellen Myers, Martha "Mattie" Weyand and Mary A. Shaulis.